William Day Wills

 William Day Wills (6 June 1797 – 13 May 1865) of 2 Portland Square, Bristol, England, was a tobacco merchant who in 1830 together with his younger brother Henry Overton Wills II took over W.D. & H.O.
-Wills, a company which (building on the successful tobacco business established by their father) by the late 1800s had become Britain's largest importer of tobacco and manufacturer of tobacco products.
+Wills, a company which (building on the successful tobacco business established by their father) by the late 19th-century had become Britain's largest importer of tobacco and manufacturer of tobacco products.

 Origins

 William Day Wills was born on 6 June 1797 in Bristol the elder of the two sons of Henry Overton Wills I (1761-1826) by his wife Ann Day.
 In 1786 his Salisbury-born father, with his partner Samuel Watkins, had opened a tobacco shop in Bristol, which grew into a successful business.

 Career

 Business

 In 1815 William and his younger brother Henry Overton Wills II (1800-1871) joined their father's firm and in 1826 following their father's death became co-owners of the company.
 In 1830 the brothers founded W.D. & H.O.
 Wills, which grew to become the leading importer of tobacco, and manufacturer of tobacco products in late 19th-century Britain.
 William retired in 1851 from full-time management of the firm and his responsibilities were taken over by his son William Wills, 1st Baron Winterstoke.